Organ Transplant

 More than one organ can be transplanted at one time.
 For example, a heart and lung transplant is possible.

-How successful is an organ transplant?
+How successful are organ transplants?

-Organ transplants have been done in Canada since the 1950s.
-The procedure is always improving, and transplants are more successful today than ever before.
+Transplants are more successful today than ever before.
 Organ transplant success depends on:

 • Which organ is transplanted.